AVS-Orchestration/avs-toolkit/README.md

     class plan,Plan, Plan;
     class review,Review Review;
 ```
-## The Strategic Shift

-Under the **AVS Framework**, the highest-value human contributions complete the shift higher level thinking.
-Users shift from "doing the work" to strategicly generating and improving the goals, instructions, and context, used by Agentic-AI-Agents to produce the product.
-This moves the human architect from the role of a "task-manager" to a **"Orchestrator of Agency"** and moves the Agentic AI Agent from a "task-doer" to a **"force multiplier."**

 ## 🤝 Getting Started

 Explore the Templates: Check the /templates folder for YAML schemas for creating your first Value Story.